SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-variable-patterns-using-regex.md

 * Regex must be a valid JAVA or RE2 regular expression enclosed within quotes.

 * Matching is case sensitive.
-If any of the text segments cannot be matched, then none of the variables will be assigned.
+If any of the text segments can't be matched, then none of the variables will be assigned.

 * If no **field** is specified, then the entire text of incoming messages is used.